Carol Scott Art

 In addition to painting in the traditional medium, she is one of a few artists who have elevated the color pencil to a fine art form.
 The Colored Pencil Society of America's recognized her contribution to this singular medium by choosing her for the Outstanding Recognition Award for the Colored Pencil Society of America's 19th International Exhibition.
 In 2014, CPSA elected Carol to Signature Status and in 2016, CPX, Signature Status.
 Her solo show Crystallography in November 2011 was a summation of three year's work and explored in paint complexities of the refraction of light through crystals.
 At Jean Bragg Gallery the widely ranging theme shows, whether landscape, figurative, still life, or portraiture, attest to her consummate skill as an artist.

 In 2013, the New Orleans Arts Council selected her work for purchase by the city to become part of their permanent collection.
 Carol has also served on the board and as Vice President of the Women's Caucus for Art - Louisiana Chapter.
 The National WCA selected her work for their Best of 2014 showing at Chicago ARC Gallery and the 2014 Calendar.
 Kathleen Deshotel of the Advocate said Scott's Art was "a standout... the art becomes even more stunning in detail beauty."
 In December 2014, her work was accepted in the 118th exhibition for the Catharine Lorillard Wolfe Art Club on Broadway in New York.
 In April 2016, she received an invitation from the Alden B. Dow Museum of Science and Art in Midland, Michigan to participate in the exhibition, Reflections and Illusions.
 Manhattan Arts International "The Healing Power of ART 2016" exhibition, curated by Renee Phillips selected her work as Second Place with a Showcase Gallery Award.
 Carolyn Edlund of Artsy Shark selected her as a featured artist.
+The New Orleans Arts Council in partnership with Resource Bank, selected her work to be featured for three months, in an exhibition at their CBD branch, and awarded her a grant.
 Scott's work has been shown in various exhibits, museums and collected throughout the country, including Chicago, New York, Los Angeles, and as far as Argentina.
-She has created a pantheon of over 600 works of art and participated in more than 207 shows.
+She has created a pantheon of over 600 works of art and participated in more than 284 shows.